Paddington in Peru shows that it’s not the place that matters — it’s the people

 The Brown family’s excursion to South America is prompted by a letter Paddington receives from Olivia Colman’s Reverend Mother, telling Paddington that his beloved Aunt Lucy is acting strange at the Home for Retired Bears.
 When she vanishes under ‘suspicious’ circumstances from the retirement village, it’s up to Paddington and his newfound family to find her and bring her home.
 Cue an entertaining adventure romp which harks back to Indiana Jones, The Adventures of Tintin and… The Sound of Music.

 Plot-wise, the familiar Paul King and Simon Farnaby story input is gratifyingly present.
-Yes, it’s true that we lose the familiar British locations and some of the London cast, but much of the comedy easily translates to the jungles of Darkest Peru.
-The series callbacks are witty and emotionally fulfilling, which is only natural given this film’s decade-long build-up.
+True, we do lose the familiar British locations and some of the London cast, but much of the comedy easily translates to the jungles of Darkest Peru.
+The series callbacks are witty and emotionally fulfilling, which is perhaps only natural given this one’s decade-long build-up.

 Come the end of the film, you’ll realise how much you’ve grown to love the Brown family, Paddington included, sharing in their happiness and sadness across three films.
 The Brown children, Judy and Jonathan, have really sprouted up since the 2014 film, with Judy now preparing for university and Jonathan (the typical teenage recluse) now occupied with “chillin’”.
 The kids are walking evidence of just how long it’s been since a young Paddington was first “lost and found” at Paddington Station.

-The changing family dynamic, including Judy’s imminent flying of the nest, reflects how these films’ messages have grown and evolved with their original audience.
-Mrs. Brown, in a poignant scene, yearns for the empty family sofa to be filled with laughter once more.
+The changing family dynamic, not least Judy’s imminent flying of the nest, reflects how these films’ messages have grown and evolved with their original audience.
+In a poignant scene, for example, Mrs. Brown yearns for the empty family sofa to be filled with laughter once more.
 There is thus something familiar for all ages to latch onto as they join the Brown family unit in venturing through the vines and undergrowth of Peru.

-Adapting a children’s character provides a truly wonderful playground for filmmaking invention and experimentation.
+Adapting a children’s character again proves a truly wondrous playground for filmmaking invention and experimentation

-King’s directorial absence may be felt during the by-the-books jungle-trotting bulk of the film; its familiar story path is only improved by the brilliant characters treading it.
-This one also lacks the Wes Anderson-esque perfectionism which King brought to the previous films, even if visual creativity does seep into the storytelling from time to time.
-Regardless, Dougal Wilson (who clearly shares King’s love for the iconic character) provides enough whimsy and clever humour to satiate all-age audiences and keep the journey fresh as unopened marmalade at all times.
-Adapting a children’s character provides a truly wonderful playground for filmmaking invention and experimentation.
+King’s directorial absence is obvious during the by-the-books jungle-trotting bulk of the film, whose familiar story path is only improved by the brilliant characters treading it.
+This one also lacks the Wes Andersonian perfectionism which King brought to the previous films, even if visual creativity does seep into the storytelling from time to time.
+Regardless, Dougal Wilson (who clearly shares King’s love for the iconic ursine) provides enough servings of whimsy and clever humour to satiate all-age audiences and keep the journey fresh as unopened marmalade at all times.
+Adapting a children’s character again proves a truly wondrous playground for filmmaking invention and experimentation.

 The ensemble cast, as ever, are a delight.
-Having played their roles for ten years now, the Brown family players are clearly at home in the world of Michael Bond’s imagination.
-During the film’s surprisingly emotional climax, one begins to sense that they aren’t even acting.
-Character and actor have become one and the same through love for the source material.
+Having inhabited their roles for ten years now, the Brown family players are clearly at home in the world of Michael Bond’s imagination.
+During the film’s surprisingly emotional climax, you begin to sense that they aren’t even acting; character and actor appear to have become entwined through love for the big-hearted source material.
 Hugh Bonneville, for example, is Mr. Brown.
-New addition Emily Mortimer, tasked with replacing the departing Sally Hawkins’ irreplaceably sweet role of Mrs. Brown, fits this film like a glove, bringing with her the quirky and gentle nature of Hawkins without feeling like an impersonation.
+New addition Emily Mortimer, tasked with replacing the departing Sally Hawkins’ irreplaceably sweet Mrs. Brown, fits this film like a glove, I’m pleased to say, bringing with her the quirky and gentle nature of Hawkins without feeling like an impersonation.
 The personnel change, retconned flashbacks included, didn’t bother me at all.
-I was just happy to spend some time with the Browns again.
+I was just happy to spend some time with the Browns again, albeit away from Windsor Gardens.

 The Paddington world’s other newcomers, Olivia Colman and Antonio Banderas, both have a blast here.
-I always find Colman’s goofy and toothy grin hilarious, and she really channels her Fräulein Maria or Mother Abbess spirit here, particularly in a song-and-dance number she is given.
-Paddington’s cartoonish supporting cast always provides laughter in spades — a character gallery in the spirit of the classic comedies.
-The title character himself looks more real than ever thanks to CGI advancements (and expectedly so when it’s seven years after Paddington 2), making his larger-than-life impact on those around him even more tangible.
-“When skies are grey, hope is the way”, affirms Ben Whishaw’s soothingly-voiced Paddington, recalling another of his aunt’s pearls of wisdom.
-We should all try and emulate his approach to life.
-As Paddington proves, optimism can be contagious.
+I always find Colman’s goofy toothy grin hilarious, and she really channels her Fräulein Maria/Mother Abbess spirit here, particularly in a song-and-dance number she milks for all its worth.
+Paddington’s cartoonish supporting cast routinely provides laughter in spades — a character gallery in the spirit of the classic British comedies.
+The title character himself looks more real than ever thanks to CGI advancements (and expectedly so when it’s seven years after his last outing), making Paddington’s larger-than-life impact on those around him even more tangible.
+“When skies are grey, hope is the way”, affirms Ben Whishaw’s soothingly-voiced bear, recalling another of his aunt’s pearls of wisdom.
+An approach to life it might do us some good to emulate.
+For, as Paddington shows, optimism can be contagious.

-Another small touch I enjoyed was not being 100% certain from the start who the villain was.
-Nicole Kidman, Hugh Grant and (insert famous actor’s name here) have all perfectly discovered their evil side through these films.
-I’ll disclose no more…
+Another small touch I enjoyed was not being 100% certain from the off who the villain was.
+Nicole Kidman, Hugh Grant and [insert famous actor’s name here] have all gleefully discovered their evil side in this series.
+I’ll disclose no more, dear reader…

 This new chapter of the family film genre’s greatest treasure was an absolute joy — and it may just make you cry too.